-I remember walking past Pizza East‘s Portobello Road branch and something about the place just captivated me.
-Ever since I made a mental note in my head to definitely pay a visit someday for a nice casual meal.
+I remember walking past the Portobello Road branch of Pizza East during a pastry run at nearby Lisboa Patisserie and something about the pizzeria just captivated me.
+Perhaps it’s the charming Georgian pub exterior or simply the vibrant atmosphere around Portobello Market.
+Ever since then, I made a mental note in my head to pay a visit someday for a nice casual meal.

 I originally was going to opt for the Prawn, Chilli, Cream Pizza (£13).
-However, it was unavailable that evening so I ended up with my second pick.
-The pizza was topped with Porchini mushroom, spinach and mozzarella over a cream base.
+However, it was unavailable that evening so I ended up with this as my second pick.
+The pizza was a white cream base one and was topped with Porcini mushroom, spinach and mozzarella.

 Mac ‘n’ Cheese (£9)

 Feeling for a filthy treat as if pizzas are not enough, we decided to share a portion of Mac & Cheese as well.
 Served in a skillet, it was still bubbling and sizzling when arriving at the table.
 I liked how the cheese blend got a very nice creamy texture but wasn’t overly rich or too heavy to taste.
 The good quality of cheese contributed to the amazing flavours of the dish.
 It was a good classic but I feel it could be even better with a little extra kick of umami to elevate the overall flavour.
 I’m definitely not complaining though as it left me with such a satisfying sensation in the belly.